xaya/xaya_electron/README.md

 ## Daemon

-Place daemon into ./daemon folder before running or building Make sure that *.conf file is in datadir there already Port is hardcoded and pass with daemon on lauch, its not reading it from config file
+Place daemon into "daemon" folder before running or building Daemon parameters are hardcoded mostly, tho you can still create *.conf file manually if you are advanced user

 ## Webpack